-Software localization tools allow you to build a comprehensive translation memory—a database consisting of the fragments of the previously translated texts, where each source text fragment corresponds to the target one.
+Localization software allow you to build a comprehensive translation memory—a database consisting of the fragments of the previously translated texts, where each source text fragment corresponds to a target one.

 Translation memories are at the core of modern translation technology and let translators reuse translated segments from past projects, which saves their time and your budget

 However, the main advantage of translation memories is that they prevent linguistic inconsistencies because translators can ensure that the same source-language term is always translated the same way.

 The traditional approach to localization used to be based on spreadsheets, where all the translations and reviews were done manually.
 Leaving ample room for human errors, it led to increased working hours and enormous costs.